Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Being conservative during a wedding isn’t just the right thing to do, it’s also a great way you can show off your classy side.
 Make sure fabrics aren’t sheer and cleavage is hidden, and you should be golden.

-In general, just avoid wearing anything that shows too much skin.
-Remember, this is a formal event and not a night out at the club.
+In general, avoid wearing anything that shows too much skin.
+Remember, this is a formal event, not a club night.

 Jeans and a T-Shirt are a No-No